Skip to Content

 Offers an introduction to the principles and techniques of videotape production, including camera operation, basic script writing, lighting, sound and basic digital editing.
 Detailed examination of the pre-production, production, and post-production processes, as well as aesthetics, will be included.

-Introduces digital non-linear video editing.
+Introduces to digital non-linear video editing.
 Students will capture, compress, edit, and manipulate video images using a personal computer.
-Assembly techniques including media management, editing tools, titles, and motion control; transitions and filters, and special e ects are explored.
+Assembly techniques including media management, editing tools, titles, and motion control; transitions and filters, and special effects are explored.

 Request More Information